stromseng/BazaarPlannerMod/README.md

 Run dotnet publish -c Release
-copy the Readme-what is this.txt file to the publish folder copy the BepInEx_win_x64_5.4.23.2.zip file to the publish folder zip the files of that folder into the zip file tag the branch with the release version and add the zip file to the release assets
+copy the Readme-what is this.txt file to the publish folder copy the BepInEx_win_x64_5.4.23.2.zip file to the publish folder zip the files of that folder into the zip file named BazaarPlannerModInstaller-v{version}.zip tag the branch with the release version and add the zip file to the release assets